Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **loss**: Measures the error on the training data.
 - **Majority Voting**: A method used in **One-vs-One** classification where the final class is determined by the most votes among binary classifiers.
 - **Margin**: The distance between the hyperplane and the nearest data points (**support vectors**).
+- **Max-Pooling**: A technique that selects the maximum value within a region of the image.
 - **Mean Squared Error (MSE)**: A loss function that measures error in regression models.
-- **Max-Pooling**: A technique that selects the maximum value within a region of the image.
+- **Meta learning** is the art of teaching AI to learn on its own, like a child learning to learn.
 - **Minkowski Distance**: A distance metric that generalizes Euclidean and Manhattan distances.
 Used in **Clustering, KNN, Geometry**.
 - **Minimum Global (Global Minimum)**: The lowest point of the cost function, representing the smallest possible error.
 - **Minimum Local (Local Minimum)**: A low point in the cost function, which is not necessarily the absolute minimum, where the model may become stuck.